Terms of Service

 Refunds, if any, are a last resort and will not be provided for issues reported outside the forty-eight (48) hour window, to the fullest extent permitted by law.

-- a partial service credit or refund, and/or
+- a partial credit or partial refund of amounts collected, and/or

-- a full service credit or refund, depending on severity and circumstances.
+- a full credit or full refund of amounts collected, depending on severity and circumstances.

 15. Pricing and Subscription Adjustments